h2non/jshashes/README.md

 ## Version

-* 1.0b - First release: the code is stable, but the library is still beta and must be improved and documented.
+* 1.0b - First release: the code is stable, but the library still beta and must be improved and documented.

 ## Authors